MattOhare1999/dissertation/documentation/notes/notes.md

 * We can reduce from very high dimensions and still keep a lot of information from the data (overall structure etc)

 * t-Distributed Stochastic Neighbour Embedding (t-SNE)
+  * Usually explained in terms of probabilities but will explain it in a different way
+  * Can be seen best as a graph based algorithm instead
+  * Create a directed graph with vertices gievn by data points.
+Weight the edges using an RBF kernal (smaller weights are applied to points further away from each other etc).
+Then normalise weights at each vertex so that the total outgoing weight is 1 (evens things out).
+Then convert to an undirected graph by averaging the weights between each pair of vertices.
+Then normalise all the weights so that the total weight of the graph is one.
+  * Now, suppose we had a proposed low dimensional representation, we can use a similar process as above to build a weighted graph in low dimensional space, with a few differences:
+  * t-distribution kernal (not RBF), fixed bandwith and undirected from the start.
+  * Equation on video, didnt think was necessary
+  * This results in an attractive force (when the weight in high dimension edges are large) and a repulsive force (university on the points) = force directed graph layout
+  * This focuses on local structure as a pose to global structure in PCA

+* Uniform Manifold Approximation and Projection (UMAP)
+  * Builds mathematical theory to justify the graph based approach
+  * Using simplicies and joining them together we can create something that is a topological space (Figure 2).
+This can be done with data points in a graph, ie, create simplicies of points that are close together etc (Figure 3).
+This should capture the information of the topology.
+  * If the data is uniformly distributed on the manifold then the cover will be "good"
+  * We assume the data is uniformly distributed however in order to do this we must define a Riemannian metric on the manifold to make this assumption true (define a notion of distance that varys from point to point as we move across the data).
+  * We also move to a fuzzy cover (circles around each point that fade when reaching the nearest neighbour, can be converted to lines of different weights to signigy distance).
+  * Under a probabilistic fuzzy union the combination of weights on edges is given by f(a,b) = a+b - a.b
+  * This captures the local structure as well as the global structure of the data.

+* Implementing UMAP
+  * Need to find (approximate) nearest neighbours very efficiently, even in high dimensional space.
+Can use RP-trees and NN-descent.
+  * Need to optimize the layout subquadratically.
+Can use Stochastic Gradient Descent (SGD) and negative sampling.
+  * Need to be high level but still fast.
+Can use Python and Numba (numba.njit at top of function)
+  * UMAP is far faster than t-SNE, gets faster in comparison to t-SNE the more data you have.
+  * Can use UMAP for pandas dataframes - as long as tell UMAP how to measure distance for each of those different datatype columns.
+  * UMAP is linear in cost for embedding dimensions